-While some fleets manage employees whose first and No. 1 job is that of a fleet driver, many technicians, service personnel, healthcare professionals, and other employees also drive and operate a vehicle, even though that’s not their primary focus.
+While some commercial fleets manage employees whose first and No. 1 job is that of a fleet driver, many technicians, service personnel, healthcare professionals, and other employees also drive and operate a vehicle, even though that’s not their primary focus.

 A “non-professional-driver” is someone who has a primary job beyond driving their vehicle.
-These drivers pose a variety of challenges.
+These fleet drivers pose a variety of challenges.
 But all are solvable, and technology can make a big difference.

-Top Challenges Managing Non-Pro Drivers
+Top Challenges Fleets Face Managing Non-Professional Drivers

 “We have a lot of issues with overdue preventive maintenance.
 With a high idle percentage across the fleet, our PM parameters are set to ‘aggressive.’
-Still, the drivers tend to gravitate to only taking the trucks in when their oil light comes on,” said Emily Garza, corporate vehicle fleet manager for Archrock Services LP.
+Still, fleet drivers tend to gravitate to only taking the trucks in when their oil light comes on,” said Emily Garza, corporate vehicle fleet manager for Archrock Services LP.

 Commitment to the Department of Transportation (DOT) and Federal Motor Carrier Safety Administration (FMCSA) compliance is also a significant challenge when the employee’s primary job isn’t driving.

 “DOT compliance exists not only at a vehicle and hiring level, but also ongoing at a driver and supervisor/manager of drivers level.
 This is often just viewed as a necessary headache by many levels in the organization and, unfortunately, isn’t often recognized for the risk to the organization that it presents,” said Jonathan Kamanns, fleet program manager for Carolina Tractor & Equipment.

 “Additionally, we struggle to obtain the needed license pre-requisites on time, thus leading to a percentage of our fleet operating with expired registrations,” she noted.